Simple Mail Processor provides a very easy path to get started while also providing options to add significant complexity.

 The FileMessageProcessor implementation outputs incoming email messages to a text file.
 The ouput directory is specified in the constructor, and the filenames are based on a timestamp and counter.
 The file nameing logic can be overriden by extending the FileMessageProcessor class and overriding the

-public void processMessage(EmailMessage message)
+public void processMessage(EmailMessage message)method.

 The ConsoleMessageProcessor implementation outputs incoming email messages to the slf4j logging framework with the Logger name: com.goldeninnovations.smp.messages at level INFO.
 This is useful for debugging and can be useful to capture a secondary log of incoming messages.